-• Option 20B - Apply the current criteria for changes to lot liability and entitlement to initial settings -
+• Option 20E - Improve the current provisions for changes to lot liability and entitlement.

-Option 20E - Improve the current provisions for changes to lot liability and entitlement.
-Sale and redevelopment of apartment buildings Alternative options Option 21A - Reduce the threshold to 75 per cent for all owners corporations - New South Wales model. • Option 21B - Reduce the threshold to 75 per cent for all owners corporations - less restrictive model. • Option 21C - Adopt a tiered approach to the threshold according to building age - Northern Territory four-tiered model. • Option 21D - Adopt a tiered approach to the threshold according to building age - simpler threetiered model. • Option 21E - Reduce threshold to 75 per cent for commercial buildings only.
-Retirement villages with owners corporations Alternatives for reform Option 22A - Require separate committees for owners corporations and retirement village residents.
-Option 22B - Require separate committees and annual general meetings for owners corporations and retirement village residents.
-Responses to consultation questions Regulation of owners corporation managers Licensing versus registration of owners corporation managers Alternative options • Option 1A - Introduce a full licensing scheme for professional owners corporation managers. • Option 1B - Enhance the current registration scheme for professional owners corporation managers.
-What option do you support, and what are the features of that option that make it the most practical and cost effective way of improving the quality and conduct of owners corporation managers?
+Sale and redevelopment of apartment buildings

+- Option 21A Reduce the threshold to 75 per cent for all owners corporations New South Wales model. - Option 21B Reduce the threshold to 75 per cent for all owners corporations less restrictive model. - Option 21C Adopt a tiered approach to the threshold according to building age Northern Territory four-tiered model. - Option 21D Adopt a tiered approach to the threshold according to building age simpler three-tiered model. - Option 21E Reduce threshold to 75 per cent for commercial buildings only.

+Retirement villages with owners corporations

+Alternatives for reform

+- Option 22A Require separate committees for owners corporations and retirement village residents. - Option 22B Require separate committees and annual general meetings for owners corporations and retirement village residents.

+Responses to consultation questions

+Regulation of owners corporation managers

+Licensing versus registration of owners corporation managers

+- Option 1A Introduce a full licensing scheme for professional owners corporation managers. - Option 1B Enhance the current registration scheme for professional owners corporation managers. - 1 What option do you support, and what are the features of that option that make it the most practical and cost effective way of improving the quality and conduct of owners corporation managers?

 Option 1A.
+For all the reasons outlined in the Options Paper.

+It essentially has these features:

+Individuals

+- A. Qualification1

+- B. Pl insurance2

+- C. Increased disqualification/ineligibility criteria

+Corporations

-It essentially has these features: Individuals A. Qualification B. PI insurance C. Increased disqualification/ineligibility criteria Corporations ≥ 1 Director - has to be a licensed Individual Other Directors - has to be a licensed Individual, but excluding A - the Qualification
+- ≥ 1 Director has to be a licensed Individual - Other Directors has to be a licensed Individual, but excluding A the Qualification